 Based on the nature of directions issued since 2002, the NGF alternative would result in the majority of directions being defined as energy services.
-This shift would result in the potential quantum of compensation for what would ordinarily be classed as directions for "other" services changing due to the effect of clause 3.15.7(d).
-This clause allows directed market participants who have a valid bid, offer or rebid for dispatch of that service (i.e. energy) in place to be compensated at a price equal to the price in that bid, offer or rebid.
-The shift to utilisation of the energy category would, however, ensure that compensated is calculated on the basis of an efficient market price.
+This shift would result in the potential quantum of compensation for what would, to date, have been classed as directions for "other" services changing due to the effect of clause 3.15.7(d).29 This clause allows directed market participants who have a valid bid, offer or rebid for dispatch of that service (i.e. energy) in place to be compensated at a price equal to the price in that bid, offer or rebid.
+The shift to utilisation of the energy category would ensure that compensated is calculated on the basis of an efficient market price.
+This change in methodology may, however, create additional incentives for directed participants to engage in inappropriate behaviour which would maximise their received compensation, to the possible detriment of the rest of the market and network security.